khapu2906/fire-shield/README.md

 ### What makes Fire Shield different from other RBAC libraries?

-Fire Shield stands out with its **BitShield Technology**, delivering about one hundred million permission checks per second - up to 260x faster than competitors.
+Fire Shield stands out with its **BitMark**, delivering about one hundred million permission checks per second - up to 260x faster than competitors.
 Unlike traditional RBAC systems that use string matching or regex, Fire Shield uses bitwise operations for O(1) performance, making it ideal for high-traffic applications.

 ### How does Fire Shield handle multi-tenant permissions?